muguryalcin/spartan-paper-repr/README.md

 Interpretation and ambiguity notes:

-- We reproduce the main Table 2 results: SPARTAN is much less sensitive than Transformer to removing non-causal objects, shown by the much smaller L2 and MSE percentage changes after removal.
 - SPARTAN has better rollout prediction error in our completed run.
 The paper's prediction error uses token-space L2 error, but does not specify the exact aggregation over rollout steps.
 We report mean L2 error per rollout step.
-- Transformer has better one-step prediction error.
+- We reproduce the main Table 2 results: SPARTAN is much less sensitive than Transformer to removing non-causal objects, shown by the much smaller L2 and MSE percentage changes after removal.
 - In the paper, the Transformer threshold is selected to minimize SHD using ground-truth graphs.
 With that paper-style threshold selection, our completed run does **not** reproduce the paper's SPARTAN-over-Transformer SHD result.